Mitigation in Speeding, Traffic, and Reckless Driving Cases

-Often completing a Driver Improvement or Driving School class is important for your Reckless Driving or Speeding case.
-Sometimes you may want to proactively complete a Driving School case, perform some amount of community service, or have a speedometer calibration performed in anticipation for trial and other times a judge may order that you complete a class in order for your case to be reduced or dismissed or to avoid a license suspension or active jail sentence.
+Often completing a Driver Improvement or Driving School class and/or community service is important for your Reckless Driving or Speeding case.
+Sometimes you may want to proactively complete a Driving School case, perform some amount of community service, or have a speedometer calibration performed in anticipation for trial.
+In other cases, a judge may order that you complete a class or do community service in order for your case to be reduced or dismissed or to avoid a license suspension or active jail sentence.

 This eight (8) hour class can be completed either in-person or online.
 However, certain jurisdictions may have a requirement that the course be completed in-person so give us a call if you have questions about which option to take for your case.

 The course covers a wide range of topics including traffic laws, driving safety, the points system, DMV guidelines, and safe driving techniques.
 At the end of the class, you will be required to take a test that covers what you learned.

 Courts typically do not have a preference on which course to take as long as it is a DMV-approved course and is eight hours long.
 When you complete an online class, you do not have to take the entire class in one sitting.